sniper0110/Turtlebot_arm/README.md

 ## How to test the code?
-To run project from this repository you need Ubuntu 14.04 version and ROS Indigo igloo distribution.
+To run the project from this repository you need Ubuntu 14.04 version and ROS Indigo igloo distribution.
 If you do not have an active ROS workspace, you can create one by:

 ```